wpmetabox/docs/_docs/integration.md

 - You have to manually update the included version of Meta Box when it's updated.
 - If users install Meta Box from wordpress.org or it's included in another plugin, your code might be not compatible with those versions.

-Because of these reasons, we highly recommend using the TGM Activation Class to integrate Meta Box with your themes or plugins.
+{% include alert.html type="warning" content="**Important:** This method is not recommended and is a bad practice.
+Use with your own risks.
+We recommend using TGM Activation Class for better compatibility." %}